ggeerraarrdd/eevveerryyddaayy/README.md

 2. **Clone the new repository**

-    * Open a terminal widow in VS Code.
+    * Open a terminal window in VS Code.
     * Navigate to where you want the repository directory saved.

     ```bash